Skip to content

 Looking towards Eucumbene Drive in Duffy, Canberra, January 2003

-Lessons learnt
+Lessons learnt from the fire

-In January 2020 bushfires again burned out of control in the ACT, this time in the Namadgi National Park.
+In January 2020 bushfires again burned out of control in the ACT, this time in Namadgi National Park.

 Emergency Services Minister Mick Gentleman assured residents that the ACT Government was well prepared for emergencies and had ‘taken significant steps over the last 17 years to ensure that the lessons learned from 2003 have been applied across our emergency services’.